VarunnD/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ## Week 12

 ### What have I learnt this week?
-Through accurate reflection of content through this week, I have learnt the following
+Through accurate reflection of content through this whole semester I have learnt various models and the way github works and also Python language.
+These basic knowledge can be utilised furhter throughout my career which is why im grsateful for choosing such a complex subject that offers valuable knowledge for all members that engage.
+This semester has been rough with several fluctuations of lockdown due to the corona virus.
+However, it has been a journey that not only brought me new knowledge, but was also able to make meaningful friendships with my peer group members.

 ### What insights have I gained?
-To reflect upon the learning process this semester,
+To reflect upon the learning process this semester, the subject is very complex in the way social interactions can be modelled in specific ways to convey meaning.
+The semester gave me bright insights intot eh real life scenarios that can be applied and understood through models.
+Not only giving me the opportunity to see the world through a many model thinking perspective, but also allowing me to use these models in life scenarios to help with a better outcome.
 ### What are (my/the) perceived strengths and weaknesses that I have observed?
-To reflect upon the learning process this semester,
+To reflect upon the learning process this semester, my precieved strengths would be the long term effort and never giving up on assignment due dates.
+By keeping up to date with my github weekly entries I was able to find success throughout this subject.
+Furthermore, my weaknesses as explained hroughout the whole report/ entry would be time management.
+Accross the whole semester I have gained valuable knowledge about how to handle university assignemnts with working 40 hours a week at Amazon.
+This gave me not only time management skills, but long term hustling life skills that I can cherish.
 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+Upon reflection, my team thorughout this whole semester has been great.
+With the expertise of Evan, a third year student helping out all the group members as the team leader has allowed me to realise the potential a fist year student has in many model thinking.
 ### What would I do better next time and with what anticipated results?
- To reflect upon the learning process this semester,
+ To reflect upon the learning process this semester, to do better next time I would definately spend more time in class asking various questions and online engagement for all tutorials.
+This would keep me updated and have a even larger understanding of the many model thinking and human centred complex systems subject overall.
+It has been a wonderful journey and a valuable one.